ohbadiah/nickmcavoy-dotcom/content/posts/2013-11-06-fun-with-haskell-and-loan-repayment.markdown

 The composition of the payoff was  51.602483068740824 % principal, and 48.39751693125917 % interest.
 ```

 Yeah, yeah, our `Show` instance is beat.
 So what.
-More importantly, you might wonder if we have an off-by-one error: this is supposed to be a 30-year mortgate, not a 361-monther.
+More importantly, you might wonder if we have an off-by-one error: this is supposed to be a 30-year mortgage, not a 361-monther.
 But there are enough subtle differences between our sim and reality, for instance rounding to the cent, that I'm not going to worry about the small discrepancy.

 Okay, Mrs. Parish, now *I* am handing *you* a moment of truth: